Plano Photography Club

 - The maximum dimension (long edge) for submitted images is 4096 pixels; the maximum file size is 10 MB.

-Your photos will be included in the slide gallery at right and will be part of a slideshow at a future club meeting.
+Your photos will be included in the slide gallery on the right and in a slideshow at a future club meeting.

 Full-Screen Slideshow